Jacques the Fatalist: Adaptations

 Jacques le Fataliste is the most commonly adapted of Diderot's works.
 Robert Bresson adapted a self-contained anecdote, the story of Madame de La Pommeraye, from Jacques le fataliste for his film Les dames du Bois de Boulogne (1945).
 The dialogue for the film was written by Jean Cocteau.
 The same episode was the basis of Fritz Wendhausen's film Madame de La Pommeraye's Intrigues (1922).
 The story was adapted again for film in Emmanuel Mouret's Mademoiselle de Joncquières (2018).
 Milan Kundera based a play on the novel in 1971, writing in French and using the novel's title, published in an English translation under the title Jacques and His Master: An Homage to Diderot in Three Acts.
 In his essay The Art of the Novel, Kundera argues that Jacques le Fataliste is one of the masterpieces of the form.

 A French-language version for television aired in 1984.

+Andrew Crumey's novel Pfitz is a "creative dialogue with Diderot's Jacques the Fatalist".
+The novel is written in a similar style, but inverts Jacques' determinism, making the servant instead believe that "Everything in this world happens by accident."